 Mouth sores, also known as ulcers, are a common symptom of HIV.
-Mouth sores can have a profound impact on a person’s quality of life if they do not get treatment.
+Seeking treatment for mouth sores can help a person avoid any negative effects on their quality of life.

 People living with HIV are more likely to develop oral health problems because the virus can weaken the immune system, which makes it harder to fight infection.

-According to the World Health Organization (WHO), around 40–50 percent of people living with HIV have oral infections that can cause complications in the mouth, including sores.
+Researchers estimate that between 32 and 46 percent of people living with HIV develop oral infections that can cause complications in the mouth, including sores.

 Mouth sores can be painful and make eating, swallowing, and taking medications more challenging.

 In this article, we look at the causes and treatment of mouth sores in people living with HIV.
-We also cover some general prevention tips and when to see a doctor.
+We also cover some general prevention tips and guidance on when to consult a doctor.

 People can reduce their risk of contracting HSV by not kissing or sharing foods with someone with oral herpes, especially during an outbreak.